aash1910/TradezellAdmin/App Publish Resources/APP_STORE_SUBMISSION_GUIDE.md

 TESTING INSTRUCTIONS:
 1. Login with demo credentials

 2. To test delivery creation:
-   - Tap "New Delivery" on home screen
+   - Tap "Home" tab on home screen
    - Enter pickup address: [Provide a valid test address]
-   - Enter delivery address: [Provide a valid test address]
+   - Enter delivery/Drop-off address: [Provide a valid test address]
    - Add package details and photos
-   - Proceed to payment (test mode enabled)
+   - Proceed to payment

-3. Payment Testing:
+3. Payment Testing (STRIPE TEST MODE):
-   - App uses Stripe for payments
+   - **IMPORTANT**: App is configured with Stripe TEST MODE for review
+   - **No real charges will be made**
-   - Test card: 4242 4242 4242 4242
+   - Test card number: 4242 4242 4242 4242
-   - Any future expiry date
+   - Any future expiry date (e.g., 12/25)
-   - Any 3-digit CVC
+   - Any 3-digit CVC (e.g., 123)
+   - This will simulate a successful payment without charging any real money

 4. Location Permissions:
    - App requires location for pickup/delivery addresses